Vrolijk/OSDD/workshop/readme.md

 * Ping 10.0.0.2 from TX/PING
 * Note that on PONG there is an ARP reply <br>
 ``` << add tcpdump example >> ``` <br>
-On PING you only see the request, not the reply
+On PING you only see the request, not the reply <br>

-**ss network queue**

-TO DO add monitoring

 ## Step 4: Add ARP entry to TX/PING
 First install net-tools <br>